game-ci/documentation/docs/cloudrunner/01-getting-started.md

 # Supported platforms

+## Run builds on a cloud provider like AWS

+✔️ **AWS** support is released and out of beta.

+⚠ **GCP**, Google Cloud Run needs to release support for NFS.

+⚠ **Azure**, the needed technologies are already supported.

 ## Run builds on a Kubernetes cluster

 _Usually the cluster needs to be up and running at all times, as starting up a cluster is slow.
 Using Google Cloud's Kubernetes Autopilot you can scale down to the free tier automatically while not in use._

+_This requires ReadWriteMany which not all Kubernetes provide, we plan for future versions to not require ReadWriteMany support._

-✔️ All Kubernetes providers that support persistent volumes are supported.
+✔️ All Kubernetes providers that support persistent volumes in mode "ReadWriteMany" are supported.

-## Run builds on a cloud provider like AWS

-_This is billed on demand and costs nothing unless you store the builds._

-✔️ **AWS** is supported.

-⚠ **GCP**, Google Cloud Run needs to release support for NFS.

-⚠ **Azure**, the needed technologies are already supported.

-Next checkout the basic-aws-setup.